-Some of the largest landholders around are businesses, schools and churches whose properties offer a tremendous opportunity to impact water quality and wildlife in the region.
-Through Conservation@Work we educate business owners and organizational leaders on the benefits of native plants, ways to conserve the rainwater that falls on their land, proper management of invasive species, and how to reduce chemical use and watering.
+Some of the largest landholders around are businesses, schools, and churches whose properties offer a tremendous opportunity to impact water quality and wildlife in the region.
+Through Conservation@Work we educate business owners and leaders on the benefits of native plants, ways to conserve rainwater, proper management of invasive species, and how to reduce chemical use and watering.

 The Conservation Foundation’s Pollinator Meadow Mix is the perfect alternative to traditional turf grass.
-Bursting with colorful native plants but specifically designed to keep a low profile, this new product will bring beauty and function back to school, church and corporate campuses, roadsides and parks across northeastern Illinois while helping businesses, organizations and municipalities reduce their maintenance costs and fossil fuel consumption.
-What’s not to love??
+Bursting with colorful native plants, but specifically designed to keep a low profile, this new product will bring beauty and function back to school, church, and corporate campuses as well as roadsides and parks across northeastern Illinois.
+It also helps businesses, organizations, and municipalities reduce their maintenance costs and fossil fuel consumption.
+What’s not to love?

 - Reduces maintenance cost compared to turf grass

 - Reduces mowing, water, and fossil fuel consumption

 - Increases water absorption

 - Increases habitat for wildlife and pollinator insects

 - Increases carbon sequestration